-In Los Angeles and the San Fernando Valley California, young hass avocado’s tree’s leaves can be damaged by the summer full sun.
-So plant them where they will receive morning Sun and afternoon Shade to protect from sun damage.
-Protect from cold winds in the winter.
-Near freezing temperature’s that can occur during winter nights can also damage the Hass avocado tree causing leaves to blacked and dry.
-Hass avocado does great by the coast in areas such as Malibu, Ventura, Santa Barbara, and San Diego where the ocean regulates the temperature.
+In Los Angeles and the San Fernando Valley California, young Hass Avocado tree leaves can be damaged by the full Summer sun.
+Therefore, plant where they will receive morning sun and afternoon shade to protect from sun damage.
+Protect from cold winds in the Winter because near freezing temperatures that occur during Winter nights can also damage the Hass Avocado tree.
+As a result, this will cause leaves to blacken and dry.
+The Hass Avocado does great by coastal areas such as Malibu, Ventura, Santa Barbara, and San Diego where the ocean regulates the temperature.

 Hass Avocado trees are also grown in areas such as Glendale, Burbank, Pasadena, Sherman Oaks, Encino, Tarzana, Reseda, Woodland Hills, West Hills, Calabasas, Agoura, Thousand Oaks, but their microclimate should be considered.

-The larger the space the bigger the tree.
-Average height is between 30 and 40 ft, some getting up to 80ft.
-If planting in a location with high winds, plant near a wind break.
-To avoid sunburn on fruit, plant where tree will receive morning sun and afternoon shade.
-Ideally, plant in well drained soils with moderate temperatures.
+If planting in a location with high winds, plant near a windbreak.
+To avoid sunburn on fruit, plant where the tree will receive morning sun and afternoon shade.
+Ideally, plant in well-drained soils with moderate temperatures.
 Newly planted trees need to be irrigated on average twice a week to establish a strong root system.

-Pruning can be done in winter to maintain shape and size of the tree.
-Trim so that skirt of the tree does not touch the ground.
+Pruning can be done in Winter to maintain the shape and size of the tree.
+Trim so that the skirt of the tree does not touch the ground.
 Irrigate and maintain moist soil making sure to keep tree trunk dry.
 Fertilize with nitrogen throughout the year in small doses.
-Keep area atop roots well mulched, ideally with natural leaf littler and/or organic chunky mulch.
+Keep area atop roots well mulched, ideally with natural leaf litter and/or organic chunky mulch.